gfx-rs/nv-flip-rs/README.md

 # nv-flip

-Bindings to NVIDIA's [ꟻLIP] image comparison library.
+bindings to Nvidia Labs's [ꟻLIP] image comparison and error visualization library.

 This library allows you to visualize and reason about the human-noticable differences between rendered images.
 Especially when comparing images that are noisy or other small